+Understandably enough, many people’s first question is simply, “What is Lenders Mortgage Insurance?”.
 LMI is a type of insurance that borrowers with a smaller deposit need to pay for when they take out a home loan.
 It covers the lender (not you, the borrower) from financial loss if you cannot repay your loan.

 It’s often confused with another type of insurance called Loan Repayment Insurance.
 The key difference is Loan Repayment Insurance protects the borrower, while LMI only covers the lender.

-LMI is a one-off payment made by the borrower and is usually added to the total loan amount so that there is no up-front cost.
+LMI is a one-off payment made by the borrower and is usually added to the total loan amount so that there is no upfront cost.
 However, adding LMI to your home loan amount means you would pay interest on the LMI amount as well.

 Who needs to pay for LMI?

-If you save up a bit more of deposit - and bring your LVR down to 80% - you will avoid having to pay LMI.
+The relationship between the value of the property and the amount you’re borrowing is known as the Loan to Value Ratio (LVR).
+If you save up a bit more of a deposit - and bring your LVR down to 80 per cent - you will avoid having to pay LMI.

 The cost of LMI varies from borrower to borrower, and usually depends on factors that include:

-- The size of the loan - the bigger the loan, the bigger the risk to the lender so the more you would have to pay for LMI.
+The bigger the loan, the bigger the risk to the lender, so the more you would have to pay for LMI.

-- The size of your deposit - the bigger the deposit you have saved up the less you are likely to pay in LMI.
-As mentioned already if you have a deposit of 20% or more you’ll avoid LMI completely.
+The bigger the deposit you have saved up, the less you are likely to pay in LMI.
+As mentioned already, a deposit of 20 per cent or more means you’ll avoid LMI completely.

-- The type of loan - for example, LMI for an investment loan will usually cost more than an equivalent loan for a home that the buyer intends to live in.
+For example, LMI for an investment loan will usually cost more than an equivalent loan for a home that the buyer intends to live in.

 In many cases, your lender will arrange for LMI through a separate insurer as part of the home loan process.
 In these cases, it’s the insurer, and not the lender, who will determine the cost of LMI.